ghackebeil/pybnb/doc/getting_started/index.rst

 ---------------------------------

-It is possible to continue a solve with new termination criteria, starting with the nodes remaining in the queue from a previous solve.
+It is possible to continue a solve with new termination criteria, starting with the candidate solution and remaining queued nodes from a previous solve.
 The following code block shows how this can be done.

 .. code-block:: python

     solver = pybnb.Solver()
-    solver.solve(problem,
+    results = solver.solve(problem,
                            node_limit=10)
     queue = solver.save_dispatcher_queue()
     solver.solve(problem,
+                 best_node=results.best_node,
                  initialize_queue=queue)

 For the dispatcher process, the :func:`save_dispatcher_queue